 In technical Church terms, this is known as convalidation of a marriage.
 Convalidation, commonly referred to as “having a marriage blessed,” is actually much more than a blessing.
 At a convalidation ceremony, the husband and wife exchange their vows before a priest or deacon, thereby conferring the Sacrament of Matrimony upon each other.
 If you are married, but not in the Catholic Church, we encourage you to take the step of having your marriage convalidated here at St. Patrick Church.
 The Lord wants you to receive His love and support through the healing sacraments of the Eucharist and Reconciliation.

-For more information about Convalidations, contact Annemarie at our Office.
+For more information about Convalidations, contact our Office.